-The workplace has moved progressively in a digital direction over the past few decades thanks to the cloud.
+Thanks to the cloud, the workplace has moved progressively in a digital direction over the past few decades.
 Digital transformation is an emerging business trend that involves investing in technology that supports real-time data sharing.
 The goal of transitioning to a digital workplace is to create a more efficient and sustainable operation.
 Here are important issues involved with building a digital workplace.

 Reasons for Digital Transformation

-Businesses of all types are transitioning to a digital workplace for various reasons, depending on the size and nature of the company.
+Going digital is the future, so many companies are now transitioning to a more digital workplace.
 Here are some of the top reasons for going more digital:

 - Digital workspace takes up less physical office space